 It comes in the form of too much communication, both incoming and outgoing.
 Your teammates loop you into every email thread and have you chime in on every decision.
 You keep up on these things to stay in-the-know, while they chip away at your focus on more important matters.
 This goes hand in hand with having too many responsibilities.
 One simply can’t do everything and trying to do so usually leads to a less-than-stellar performance.

 What it all comes down to is a lack of understanding.
 You’re burned out because you are not sure where your strengths lie anymore, and you don’t know your teammates’ strengths, either.

 Identify Your Strengths

 The solution to your over-involvement isn’t a quick fix.
 Unfortunately, you’ve created a situation that won’t be easy to extract yourself from.
 It can be done, though, and it starts by focusing on your strengths.
 Find the things you excel at, as well as those you actively enjoy doing.
 This is your value add to current and future projects.
 From there, it’s easy to see where your weak spots are, which is just as important.

 Take Your Schedule Seriously

 The next step is time management.
 A set schedule that strikes a balance between teamwork and time spent alone creates space for you to problem-solve effectively.
 This schedule shows you just how much time you have in your day and outlines your responsibilities in a tangible way.
 It allows you to focus on the most important tasks on your to-do list.
-These are the things where your strengths truly shine through and provide positive impact for your team.
-This in turn prevents you from spending too much time on items that won’t register as big victories for your team.
+These are the things where your strengths truly shine through and provide a positive impact on your team.
+This, in turn, prevents you from spending too much time on items that won’t register as big victories for your team.
 What those ‘big victories’ look like is up to your discretion but prioritizing them is crucial to avoiding burnout.

 The items where you don’t add as much value can be given away gradually.
 Identify people within your organization you believe would add more value than you and follow the organization’s protocol for transitioning a viable candidate onto those teams.